Quality Matters Course Review Process

 What kind of course access does the review team need?

 Because the review team will be reviewing the course from the student perspective, team members will view the course using student-level access in a course sandbox.
-To request UTC Learn sandbox, email your request to utclearn.utc.edu.
+To request a UTC Learn sandbox, email your request to email@example.com.
 The most recent copy of the course should be copied into a sandbox before the review takes place.
+All content, activities, and assessments (tests, quizzes, etc) must be open and available to view.

 How do I submit a course for review?

 After ensuring the course is ready, submit a Course Review Application to apply for your course to be reviewed.
+Check with WCTL before you submit the application to identify a QM Coordinator for your review.
 Once the application is accepted, the process includes a pre-review, review period, and post review.

-- Once the Course Review application is submitted in the Course Review Management System (CRMS), the QM Coordinator from UTC will send you directions to complete the online Course Worksheet.
+- Once the Course Review application is submitted in the QM Course Review Management System (CRMS), you will receive a Course Review Worksheet to complete.
 The course worksheet contains a list of questions about how the course is designed.

 - The QM Coordinator will review the worksheet.
 If all questions are adequately answered, the worksheet will be approved.
-If not, the Course Representative will be asked to revise the worksheet.
+If not, you will be asked to revise the worksheet.

-- After the Course Worksheet is approved, the review period begins.
+- After the Course Worksheet is approved, the review team will be selected.

-- The review is scheduled for a 3-4 week period.
-The review is done by a team of certified Quality Matters reviewers at UTC.
+- The review is scheduled for a 3 week period.
+The review is done by a team of certified Quality Matters reviewers.
 The reviewers evaluate the course on each of the QM standards and determine if the standard was “met” or “not met” based on evidence in the course.
 Reviewers make recommendations on standards so that you can make changes to improve the course.
-Ratings and recommendations are compiled into a final report.
+Ratings and recommendations are compiled in a final report.

-- You will be notified when the final report is available in the CRMS.
+- You will be notified when the final report is available in the QM CRMS.
 The final report may include required changes and recommended changes.
-All required standards for QM (21 standards) must be met.
-In addition, there may be some recommended changes related to the standards that are not required.
+All required standards for QM (21 standards) must be met and a score of at least 85% is required for the course to meet expectations.

-- The Review Team Chair reviews the changes and either approves or does not approve the course.
+- Once an Amendment Form is submitted, the Review Team Chair reviews the changes and either approves or does not approve the course.